wesveio/fedex-shipping/README.md

 FedEx App works in tandem with shipping-rates-provider to fetch for dynamic rates.
 This app acts as the middleware between FedEx and

 ## Functionalities
+---
 - Fetch dynamic rates from FedEx

+## Configurations
+---
+### Standard Configurations
+- `Meter Number`: This is the FedEx Meter Number
+- `Account Number`: This is the FedEx Account Number
+- `Credential Key`: This is the FedEx Credential Key
+- `Credential Password`: This is the FedEx Credential Password
+- `Is Live Toggle`: Toggles between account types.
+Ensure that the FedEx account values inputted above are reflective of the type here.
+Otherwise, it will not authenticate.
+- `Ship To Residential`: Toggles the Shipping to Residential or Business.
+Certain SLAs will not be available for Residential or vise versa.
+- `Optimize Shipping`: Toggles between **No Smart Packing**, **Pack All Into Largest Box**, or **Smart Packing**.
+See `Optimize Shipping` section for details
+---
+### Advance Configurations

+---
+### Dock Configurations
+- Connects docks to the app.
+If the Toggle is on, items can be shipped from this dock.
+- ⚠️⚠️⚠️**Ensure that the enabled docks have proper addresses**⚠️⚠️⚠️
+- You can check dock settings here: `https://{workspace}--{account}.myvtex.com/admin/shipping-strategy/loading-docks/`

 Test Calculate Shipping API